What Were the Early Duties and Dress of Elders/Pastors?

 Then as Paul was about to be led into the barracks, he said to the commander, "May I speak to you?"
 He replied, "Can you speak Greek?
 Are you not the Egyptian who some time ago stirred up a rebellion and led the four thousand assassins out into the wilderness?"
 (Acts 21:37-38).

 There is no record in the New Testament of any instruction for the clergy/ministry to dress differently than the lay members.
 The true leaders from Jesus to Paul to Polycarp to beyond simply did not dress in special vestments.
-Thus there was no biblical reason considered necessary for vestments, etc.
+Nor is there any indication from the Bible or tradition that the Apostle Peter did either.
+Thus there was no biblical reason to consider special vestments, etc. as necessary (or even desirable).

 The ministry of the various COGs wear clothing appropriate for their respective cultures.
 There is no clear distinction in dress for the ministry compared to the laity.